William Dalrymple Keynote Speaker

 The television series, Stones of the Raj and Indian Journeys, which were written and presented by him, won the Grierson Award for Best Documentary Series at BAFTA in 2002.
 In 2008, William attended the Palestine Festival of Literature and gave readings and took upon workshops in Jerusalem, Ramallah and Bethlehem.
 His book, Nine Lives: In Search of the Sacred in Modern India, became the number one slot in the Indian non-fiction section best-seller list.
 Since its esteemed publication, William has been touring the UK, India, Pakistan, Bangladesh, Australia, Holland and the US with several feature guests in his book including: Sufis, Fakris, Bauls, Theveram hymn singers as well as a prison warder and a Theyyam dancer widely believed to be an incarnation of the God Vishnu.
 His book, The Anarchy, published in 2019, is a history of the Indian Subcontinent during 1739 to 1803, which saw the collapse of the Mughal imperial system, rise of the MAratha imperial confederacy, and the militarisation and rise of power of the East India Company.

-William Dalrymple is a Fellow of the Royal Society of Literature, the Royal Geographical Society and of the Royal Asiatic Society, and is a founder and co-director of the Jaipur Literature Festival.
+William is a Fellow of the Royal Society of Literature, the Royal Geographical Society and of the Royal Asiatic Society, and is a founder and co-director of the Jaipur Literature Festival.
 He is a regular contributor to the New Yorker, the Guardian, the TLS, and the New York Review of Books, and is the India correspondent of the New Statesman.
 In 2002, William was awarded the Mungo Park Medal by the Royal Scottish Geographical Society.
 This was for his ‘outstanding contribution to travel literature’.
 In 2005, he received the Sykes Medal from the Royal Society for Asian Affairs for his contribution “to understanding contemporary Islam.”
-In 2008, he won the James Todd Memorial Prize and in 2011, he was awarded the MEdia Citizen Puraskar by the Indian Confederation of NGOs for emphasizing on the issues of global importance and concern.
+In 2008, he won the James Todd Memorial Prize and in 2011, he was awarded the Media Citizen Puraskar by the Indian Confederation of NGOs for emphasizing on the issues of global importance and concern.

 Read More